putitsimply/christian-bible-explained/daniel.md

 # Daniel

-### Daniel
+## What this book is

-The book of Daniel is set when many Jewish people have been taken away from their homeland to Babylon (this is called **exile**, which means being forced to live in another country).
+Daniel is set when many Jewish people have been taken away from their homeland to Babylon (this is called **exile**, which means being forced to live in another country).
+It mixes court stories (life in an empire) with later, highly symbolic visions.

+## What it contains

 Daniel and a few other young men, like **Hananiah, Mishael, and Azariah** (often known by their Babylonian names **Shadrach, Meshach, and Abednego**), are trained to work for the Babylonian king.
 They try to stay loyal to their faith while living in a powerful empire with different beliefs.

 Early on, Daniel and his friends refuse food that would break their religious rules.
 They ask for a simple diet instead, and they end up healthier than the others.
 This shows their commitment and also sets up a big theme of the book: staying faithful under pressure.